Australian uncut diamonds – straight from the ground to you.

 Our diamonds have been purchased to ensure the quality is suitable to be set directly into jewellery.

 Once the diamonds are extracted by x-ray sorters, chemically cleaned and sized, they are sent direct from the mine to Antwerp in Belgium.
 Here they are resized, graded, colour sorted and valued before being sold on the world market for cutting and polishing.
-We purchase our stones direct from first-line dealers in Antwerp, then import them back into Australia.
+We purchase our stones direct from first-line dealers in Antwerp and London, then import them back into Australia.

 Rough diamonds, apart from a very basic clean, are just as they were made – straight out of the ground.
 All our stones are selected to a standard suitable for being set into jewellery.
 We regard cutting and polishing of our stones as being not practical, economic or viable.
 They are sold for their natural, unique shapes and each one is an individual stone, one of a kind, with no other like it in the world.